prophesee-ai/fpga-projects/README.md

 This repository contains the source files and scripts necessary to build Prophesee FPGA projects.

-For additional information or support, check our [Knowledge Center](https://support.prophesee.ai/).

 ## Requirements

 The projects in this repository have been tested and validated on the following setup: